Good cat owners know that one of the best ways to keep our feline friends as healthy as possible is to provide good nutrition.

-It is perfectly fine to feed your cat some veggies, such as cooked carrot or broccoli, but avoid giving your cat certain vegetables such as onions or garlic, as these are toxic and can cause serious health problems.
+It is perfectly fine to supplement your cat’s diet with some veggies, such as cooked carrot or broccoli, but avoid giving your cat certain vegetables such as onions or garlic, as these are toxic and can cause serious health problems.

 Remember that cats should never be fed an all-vegetable diet and should always receive much of their nutrition from a meat-based diet.

-As carnivores, the protein cats get from meat is the only type of protein that will fulfill a cat’s nutritional needs.
+As obligate carnivores, the protein cats get from meat is the only type of protein that will fulfill their nutritional needs.
 A meat-based diet is the best option to keep your cat at their best.
 Always check with your veterinarian before introducing new food to your cat’s diet.

 Safe Vegetables For Cats